insightsengineering/chevron/tests/testthat/_snaps/aet01.md

         Total number of AEs                                              609           622            703
         Total number of deaths                                       25 (18.7%)    23 (17.2%)      22 (16.7%)
         Total number of patients withdrawn from study due to an AE    3 (2.2%)      6 (4.5%)        5 (3.8%)
-        Total number of patients with at least one
+        Total Number of Patients with at Least One
           AE with fatal outcome                                      76 (56.7%)    70 (52.2%)      75 (56.8%)
           Serious AE                                                 104 (77.6%)   101 (75.4%)     99 (75.0%)
           Serious AE leading to withdrawal from treatment             9 (6.7%)      6 (4.5%)       11 (8.3%)